-The Board has a remuneration committee, which prepares proposals on remuneration issues.
-The remuneration committee consists of three Board members, Thomas Eklund (Chairman), Anna Malm Bernsten and Mattias Klintemar.
+The Board had, until the AGM 2019-05-15, s a remuneration committee, which prepared proposals on remuneration issues.
+After the AGM May 15th 2019, the remuneration committee was abolished and thereafter the committee's work is carried out by the Board in its entirety.
+The remuneration committee consisted of three Board members, Thomas Eklund (Chairman), Anna Malm Bernsten and Mattias Klintemar.
 All members are independent in relation to the company and the company's senior executives.
-The committee's principal tasks are to (i) prepare the Board's decisions on issues relating to principles of remuneration, remuneration and other terms of employment for management, (ii) monitor and evaluate ongoing and recently completed variable remuneration schemes for management, and (iii) monitor and evaluate the application of principles for remuneration of senior executives that are legally subject to approval by the AGM and of applicable structures and levels of remuneration in the company.
+The committee's principal tasks was to (i) prepare the Board's decisions on issues relating to principles of remuneration, remuneration and other terms of employment for management, (ii) monitor and evaluate ongoing and recently completed variable remuneration schemes for management, and (iii) monitor and evaluate the application of principles for remuneration of senior executives that are legally subject to approval by the AGM and of applicable structures and levels of remuneration in the company.
 Decisions on remuneration issues must, after preparation by the committee, be adopted by the Board as a whole.